 Now she simply can’t stop nibbling all day.

 IOW, metformin alone didn’t affect appetite.
 Byetta alone didn’t affect appetite.
 But metformin plus Byetta worked wonders.

 Has anyone else had a similar experience?
 I’m speaking primarly of weight loss here, not BG control.

-Most of the research papers on Byetta used patients already on metformin, and it’s FDA approved for use with metformin or sulfs or both, not as first-line therapy or for people using insulin, although there’s a lot of “off label” use.
+Most of the research papers on Byetta used patients already on metformin, and it’s FDA approved for use with metformin or sulfs or both, or TZDs, not as first-line therapy or for people using insulin, although there’s a lot of “off label” use.